bertlr/MachineToolConfSheet/README.md

 * Go to "Tools" -> "Plugins" -> "Downloaded", click "Add Plugins..." and select the downloaded file org-roiderh-machinetoolconfsheet.nbm
 * Check the Checkbox and click "Install"

+# Configuration

+Go to:
+Tools -> Options -> Miscellaneous -> Word Processing Program
+Insert the executeable file for word or libreoffice in the textfield for example: "/usr/bin/libreoffice"

 # Usage

 Open a G-Code file and click the toolbar button: ![toolbar button](src/org/roiderh/machinetoolconfsheet/hi-sheet24.png "toolbar button").